StackExchange/dnscontrol/docs/_functions/domain/DnsProvider.md

   - nsCount
 ---

-DnsProvider indicates that the specifid provider should be used to manage records for this domain.
+DnsProvider indicates that the specified provider should be used to manage records for this domain.
 The name must match the name used with [NewDnsProvider](#NewDnsProvider).

 The nsCount parameter determines how the nameservers will be managed from this provider.